House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cost

 Some gravel is readily available and does not require treatment or manufacturing.
 This usually means that the material will be cheaper to buy.
-More heavily manufactured and “worked” materials will cost more.
+More heavily manufactured and “worked” materials cost more.
 Consider your budget and find gravel that doesn’t cost too much.

 Color